 Parts of turbo-jets or turbo-propellers

-Trade finance is a revolving facility which lenders offer – it enables businesses to purchase products and can help ease the pressure from working capital issues.
+Trade finance is a revolving facility in which lenders offer financing options – it enables businesses to purchase products and can help ease the pressure from working capital issues.

 Generally, an export finance bank will fund up to 100% of the cost of the products, including charges (e.g. insurance costs).

-Trade finance offers upsides over more traditional bank finance for example bridging mortgages or loans.
-Trade finance provides quick funding without affecting existing relationships with banks.
+Trade finance offers upsides over more traditional bank financing, for example bridging mortgages or loans.
+Trade finance provides quick funding without affecting existing bank relationships.

 How does it work?

-If you’re a business importing or exporting goods around the world, then a trade finance facility would assist your company to fund this through offering a letter of credit (LC) or some form of cash advance.
+If you’re a business importing or exporting goods around the world, then a trade finance facility would assist your company through offering a letter of credit (LC) or some form of cash advance.

 I’m looking to import from France, how can Trade Finance Global help, and how does it work?